lerwine/C195/Scheduler/README.md

 ## F:EXCEPTION CONTROL

 > Write exception controls to prevent each of the following.
 You may use the same mechanism of exception control more than once, but you must incorporate at least two different mechanisms of exception control.
 > - scheduling an appointment outside business hours
 > - scheduling overlapping appointments
 > - entering nonexistent or invalid customer data
 > - entering an incorrect username and password

-### NOT EVIDENT

-> No exception controls are created, or no code is provided.

-### APPROACHING COMPETENCE

-> The application code includes some exception controls but does not prevent each of the given points or uses only 1 mechanism of exception control.
-The code contains errors or is incomplete.

-### COMPETENT

 > The application code includes exception controls to prevent each of the given points and uses at least 2 different mechanisms.
 The code is complete and functions properly.